dex4er/js-fs-gzip-blob-storage/README.md

 * `part` is a extension added to file name which can be later commited (optional, default: ".part")

 Creates a writable stream for a new object in the storage.
-Object is stored with the file name based on `key` and `ext` and `part`.
+Object is gzipped and stored with the file name based on `key` and `ext` and `gzipExt` and `part`.
 Throws an error if has occurred and if the file already exists for exclusive mode.

 ### createReadStream